 If you are a resident at the home, your allied health services will continue.

-Our clients who live in the community but who visit our homes to see allied health professionals can also still access these services.
+Our clients who live in the community but who visit our homes to see allied health professionals will have alternative arrangements made.

 Please call the home directly before arriving (see a list of our direct numbers here) so you can arrange to leave your deliveries outside the front door.
 When you arrive, please use the intercom at the front door to speak with a staff member who can accept your delivery.

 Yes.
-We will be calling our clients prior to visiting them at home, to ask them travel and health questions.
+We will be asking our clients travel and health questions prior to entering their homes.
 This is to make sure it is safe for our staff to visit, and to make sure our clients are staying healthy as well.
 If clients are unwell, our staff will still visit, but will wear extra protective gear.
 All staff will be wearing masks while providing services to you.

 The Department of Health has provided the advice that from 1 June 2021 the flu vaccine will be mandatory for people wanting to visit an aged care facility.
 This is because: